-3 hours per week Second Semester

-Offered 1964-1965 and alternate years

-3 credits Tu, 7-10

-CE 213 SANITARY ENGINEERING (Waste Disposal Works)

-Professor METZGER

-A detailed study of the principles controlling the design and operation of modern sewage and industrial waste disposal works.

-Prerequisite: Approved undergraduate course in Sewage and Waste Treatment.

-3 hours per week First Semester

-Offered 1963-1964 and alternate years

-5 credits Tu, 7-10

-CE 214 SANITARY ENGINEERING (Waste Disposal Works Design)

-Professor METZGER

-A functional design is prepared for a sewage and industrial waste disposal plant for a nearby community or industrial plant.
+3 hours per week Second Semester Offered 1964-1965 and alternate years Tu, 6:30-9:30 CE 213 SANITARY ENGINEERING (Waste Disposal Works) Professor METZGER A detailed study of the principles controlling the design and operation of modern sewage and industrial waste disposal works.
+Prerequisite: Approved undergraduate course in Sewage and Waste Treatment, 3 hours per week First Semester Offered 1965-1966 and alternate years Tu, 6:30-9:30 CE 214 SANITARY ENGINEERING (Waste Disposal Works Design) Professor Metzger A functional design is prepared for a sewage and industrial waste disposal plant for a nearby community or industrial plant.
 Prerequisite: CE 213.

-3 hours per week Second Semester

-Offered 1963-1964 and alternate years

-3 credits Tu, 7-10

-CE 215 SANITARY CHEMISTRY

-Also given as Chem 201, for a description of which see page 74.

-CE 216 SANITARY MICROBIOLOGY

-Also given as Chem 202, for a description of which see page 75.

-CE 233 ADVANCED STRENGTH OF MATERIALS

-Also given as Phys 209, for a description of which see page 78.

-CE 234 THEORY OF ELASTICITY

-Also given as Phys 206, for a description of which see page 77.

-CE 237 ADVANCED REINFORCED CONCRETE DESIGN

-Professor MANGASARIAN

-A study of advanced topics in reinforced concrete with particular emphasis on their application to building design.
-The topics will include general design concepts, properties of concrete, frame design based on both elastic and plastic theories, two way and flat slab design, and special design problems such as circular beams, beams on elastic foundations, and others of interest to the class.
+Second Semester Offered 1965-1966 and alternate years Tu, 6:30-9:30 CE 215 SANITARY CHEMISTRY Also given as Chem 201, for a description of which see page 77.
+CE 216 SANITARY MICROBIOLOGY Also given as Chem 200, for a description of which see page 77.
+CE 219 RADIOISOTOPES LABORATORY Also given as Phys 223, for a description of which see page 84.
+CE 233 ADVANCED STRENGTH OF MATERIALS Also given as Phys 209, for a description of which see page 82.
+CE 234 THEORY OF ELASTICITY 10 Also given as Phys 206, for a description of which see page 82.
+CE 237 ADVANCED REINFORCED CONCRETE DESIGN Professor MANGASARIAN A study of advanced topics in reinforced concrete with particular emphasis on their application to building design.
+The topics will include general design concepts, properties of concrete, frame design based on both elastic and "ultimate strength" theories, two way and flat slab design, and special design problems such as circular beams, beams on elastic foundations, and others of interest to the class.
 Prerequisite: An undergraduate course in the theory and design of reinforced concrete or some practice in the design of reinforced concrete structures.

-3 hours per week First Semester

-Offered 1964-1965 and alternate years

-3 credits Th, 7-10

-CE 238 PRESTRESSED CONCRETE DESIGN Professor MANGASARIAN A study of the principles of prestressed concrete and their application to problems in pipes, tanks, determinant and indeterminant beams.
+3 hours per week First Semester Offered 1964-1965 and alternate years Th, 6:30-9:30 CE 238 PRESTRESSED CONCRETE DESIGN Professor MANGASARIAN A study of the principles of prestressed concrete and their application to problems in pipes, tanks, determinant and indeterminant beams.
 Topics will also include methods of prestressing, tests and properties of materials, and construction details.
 Prerequisite: CE 237.